 In order to fulfill corporate social responsibilities in procurement activities, NTT Group will work with suppliers to ensure the transparency of the supply chain.
-Furthermore, with respect for the spirit of the law, we will promote initiatives to eliminate the use of conflict minerals, which are a source of funds for militants.
+Furthermore, with respect for the spirit of the "Dodd-Frank Wall Street Reform and Consumer Protection Act" signed into law in the USA in July 2010, we will promote initiatives to eliminate the use of conflict minerals, which are a source of funds for militants.